ezraroi/Human-AI-Collab/2-the-alpha-function-as-the-triple-network-the.md

 Links:
     - wilfred-bion.md
     - alpha-function.md
+    - triple-network-model.md
+    - anterior-insular-cortex-aic.md
     - protein-shake-brain-psb.md
     - reflective-prompting.md
     - third-intelligence.md
 id: bafyreien47he2sp5chmqccs252hyj5vkmoecew4xq7lotvsd5bdetjh4xy
 ---
 # 2. The Alpha-Function as the "Triple Network" (The Processor)
-Our strongest mapping is that [Bion's](wilfred-bion.md) [Alpha-Function](alpha-function.md) (the psychic processor) is the psychological description of the brain's Triple Network Model in action.
+Our strongest mapping is that [Bion's](wilfred-bion.md) [Alpha-Function](alpha-function.md) (the psychic processor) is the psychological description of the brain's [Triple Network Model](triple-network-model.md) in action.
 - Default Mode Network (DMN): Active during internally focused, self-referential thought.
 In this model, the DMN is where historically implicit material can *surface into awareness* as raw, unprocessed experience (Beta-Elements) that then requires [Alpha-Function](alpha-function.md) processing
 - Fronto-Parietal Network (FPN/CEN): Active during goal-directed, cognitively demanding tasks (like "metalevel processing").
 This is the network that does the work of the Alpha-Function.
-- Salience Network (SN): Anchored in the AIC, this network switches between the DMN and FPN, initiating the work.
+- Salience Network (SN): Anchored in the [AIC](anterior-insular-cortex-aic.md), this network switches between the DMN and FPN, initiating the work.

-The "[Protein Shake Brain](protein-shake-brain-psb.md)" is a state of DMN dominance (rumination) without FPN engagement.
-[Reflective Prompting](reflective-prompting.md) is a practice that forces the FPN to engage with and process the DMN's raw material.
+The "[Protein Shake Brain](protein-shake-brain-psb.md)" is a state of symbolic fluency without sufficient FPN engagement (and reduced access to Channel 1 verification), consistent with a processing bypass.
+[Reflective Prompting](reflective-prompting.md) is a practice that recruits the FPN to engage with and process the DMN's raw material.
 Addressing the "Neurological Gap" (Human-AI vs. Human-Human):
 A valid critique is that the neuroscience of dialogue (e.g., Theory of Mind networks, brain-coupling) is based on human-human interaction.
 We hypothesize that in our system, the user's brain is "doing both."
 The AI, through functional alterity, acts as a catalyst for a purely internal dialogical process.
 The user's brain must activate: